mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 > “God made the natural numbers; all else is the work of man.”
 > – Leopold Kronecker

 Let’s for a moment forget that Swift has any primitive types such as `Int`, `String`, arrays and even `Bool`.
 All we have are enums.
-Can we build the natural numbers (0, 1, 2, …) from scratch?
+Can we build the natural numbers (non-negative integers 0, 1, 2, …) from scratch?

 The simplest way might be to just build a grab bag of values.
 We could try enumerating every natural explicitly: